timeartist/langar/README.md

 Redis and RediSearch are utilized to provide maximum searchability with minimial requirements from a code or operations perspective.

 ## Questions, Derivative Works
 Please reach out to adi@nederlandfoodpantry.org if you have any questions.
 This work is officially **PUBLIC DOMAIN**.
 Please utilize it to help enable your operations.
 This is **VERY** basic software.
 There is no commercial advantage in deriving from it, probably the opposite.
-But feel free if you so desire.
+But feel free if you so desire - I'm not responsible for the results.
+That's basically what the License file says, but it's fancier.
+It's actually what matters.

 *"Everything comes by the Lord's Will, and everything goes by the Lord's Will." - Sri Guru Granth Sahib - Ang 556*